gleissen/hw2/README.md

 ## Part 3: Verification (2 pts)

-Your last task is to provide annotations to the tests such that your verifier can solve them.
+Your last task is to verify a small suite of NanoJS programs.
+As before, you need to provide annotations to the tests such that your verifier can solve them.
+But now, the annotations are predicates.
 You can provide these with the following statement:

     pred(P);